plan-net/core4/docs/source/job.rst

 -   **Make each program do one thing well** do not mix several steps of a processing chain into one document.
-        Seperate in e.g. load-Job, transform-Job and report-Job.
+        Separate in e.g. load-Job, transform-Job and report-Job.

 -   **Build a prototype as soon as possible** if you do start programming, try reaching the state of a working prototype as soon as possible.
-This way, you'll notice errors in your concept wail earlier, stumble open flaws in your design and you will speed up your overall developing speed.
+This way, you'll notice errors in your concept way earlier, stumble open flaws in your design and you will speed up your overall developing speed.

 -   **Choose portability over efficiency**